Frequently Asked Questions

-- + How will the certified application counselor be able to help consumers with enrollment through the Health Insurance Marketplace?
+- + How can the certified application counselor help consumers with enrollment through the Health Insurance Marketplace?

 The certified application counselor can help consumers to compare qualified health plans and answer questions about health insurance policies in general.
 The counselor can answer questions from the consumer about the differences in health plans and what they might mean to them (such as explaining deductibles or out-of-pocket limits), but the counselor CANNOT recommend or suggest which health plan would be best for consumers and their families.